-Only Symbicort Turbohaler has a MART licence for children 12+.
+Only Symbicort Turbohaler and Fobumix Easyhaler have a MART licence for children 12+.
 There are no MART regimes licensed for children < 12

 MART regimes are NOT licensed for high dose ICS.
 Higher strength products e.g. Symbicort® 400/12, Luforbec® 200/6 and Fostair® 200/6 are NOT licensed for MART